-Headcount-related expenses are by far the biggest driver of spend for most startups, so it’s worthwhile to spend time to craft a realistic hiring plan.
-Consult with your department heads to understand what hires they’ll need to make to support achievement of your company’s goals.
+Headcount-related expenses are by far the biggest driver of spending for most startups, so it’s worthwhile to spend time crafting a realistic hiring plan.
+Consult with your department heads to understand what hires they’ll need to make to support achievements of your company’s goals.
 Don’t forget to budget for fringe expenses (taxes, benefits, etc.) as well as compensation adjustments for current employees; we’ve built a downloadable hiring module that can help you lock down this part of your startup’s budget.

 Once you’ve allocated these expenses and have a budget that aligns with your company goals, your department leads should review their departmental budgets, including OpEx and headcount, and provide insight and feedback.

 We recommend you kick off this process by early December so you can share the final product with your Board and finalize ahead of your Q4 Board meeting.

 Once you have your budget in place, set up a simple process for measuring your startup’s performance against that plan.
 You can do this with a simple Google Sheets template or financial planning software like Trace and OnPlan.